MhmdSaiid/Deep-Learning/README.md

 # Deep-Learning
-Lab Report from the <a href="http://www.eurecom.fr/en/course/DeepLearning-2018Spring">Deep Learning</a> course @ EURECOM.
+Lab Reports from the <a href="http://www.eurecom.fr/en/course/DeepLearning-2018Spring">Deep Learning</a> course @ EURECOM.